Johnny-Knighten/ark-sa-server/README.md

 * Simple automated installation of ARK Survival Ascended (SA) dedicated server
 * Configuration via environment variables and config files
-* Schedule server restarts and updates via Cron
+* Scheduled server restarts and updates via Cron
   * Can be frozen to a specific version that is already downloaded
 * Automated backups
 * Automatic mod deployment, management, and updating
-* Is a Linux Container that runs the Windows version of the game server via wine/proton
+* Linux Container that runs the Windows version of the game server via wine/proton
     * Will switch to Linux game server if it is ever released

 ## Quick Start

 It is assumed you already have Docker installed on your host machine.
-See [here](https://docs.docker.com/engine/install/) for instructions on how to install Docker on your host machine.
+See [here](https://docs.docker.com/engine/install/) for instructions on how to install Docker.

 The commands below will run the latest version of the ARK SA Server in a Linux container using `wine`.
 It will expose the default ports needed for the game server and RCON.
 It will also set the server name and admin password.

-**Note - Using `docker run` by itself isn't recommended to host a long term server.
+**Note - Using `docker run` by itself isn't recommended to host a server in the long term.
 See the [Deployment Examples](https://github.com/Johnny-Knighten/ark-sa-server/wiki/Deployment-Examples) section of the wiki for more deployment options.**

 ### Linux Host

-The ark server data in this example will be stored in the current users home directory under `/home/USER/ark-data`.
+The ark server data in this example will be stored in your home directory (`/home/USERNAME/ark-data`).

 ```bash
 # written for bash, but should work in other shells